Gowtham0786/AutomationCode/ProjectReadmeFile.txt

   2.Test that Vaidates that the team has atlease 1 Wicket-Keeper -
      To perform this Test , Rightclick and Run this "ValidatePlayersRole.java" File as "TestNG Test"

+  To run the all the testcases, "TestSuite.xml" file can be run used using "TestNG Test"

   ********